yahoo/fili/fili-generic-example/README.md

 Fili Generic Loader Application
 ==================================

 This application will automatically configure fili to work with **any** instance of Druid and show the basic metrics and dimensions.
 This lets you test what it's like using Fili without putting any effort into setting it up.

 In order to set up, this will connect to druid at  [http://localhost:8081/druid/coordinator/v1](http://localhost:8081/druid/coordinator/v1).
-If your set up is different, you'll have to change the `bard__druid_coord` url in `applicationConfig.properties`.
+ If your set up is different, you'll have to change the `bard__druid_coord`, `bard__non_ui_druid_broker`, `bard__ui_druid_broker` url in `applicationConfig.properties`.

+Note that this was last tested using [version 0.9.1](https://github.com/yahoo/fili/tree/0.9.1)

 ## Setup and Launching